Run by The Fraser Heritage Society, Kilby Farm is a historic site with a museum and campground located in Harrison Mills in the Fraser Valley.

 Kilby Park is situated close to where the Harrison and Fraser Rivers come together.
 There are 41 campsites at the park along with a day-use picnic area, beach, trails and a boat launch.

-Daily rates for camping are as follows.
+Daily rates for camping in 2025 are as follows.
 (Note: Rates are subject to change.
 See the Kilby Park Campground website for details.)

 - January 1st to February 28th – $20